 As the COVID-19 vaccine is rolled out and testing becomes more commonplace, COVID-19 will eventually be mitigated.
 “No matter what, GBAC measures are here to stay.
 It’s not just a one-time certification where you get a plaque and move on,” Simon says.

 Patricia Olinger, executive director, GBAC, adds, “With international scientists onboard and thousands of member companies in 82 countries, GBAC has worldwide representation and is a leader in the control of infectious diseases.”
-This program ensure facilities use best practices to limit future outbreaks, empowers cleaning staff to do their jobs safely and effectively, and gives all greater peace of mind, imperative to get the trade show industry prospering once again.
+This program ensures facilities use best practices to limit future outbreaks, empowers cleaning staff to do their jobs safely and effectively, and gives all greater peace of mind, imperative to get the trade show industry prospering once again.

 Reach Rick Simon at (800) 248-8558 or firstname.lastname@example.org.